Sam Turpin: Biography

 Turpin grew up in Johannesburg, South Africa where he was exposed to a variety of cultural influences, including hip hop music and hip hop culture.
-In 2011, his mother passed away from cancer and the following year Turpin began making music as an outlet to express emotion and cope with loss.
+In 2011, his mother died from cancer and the following year Turpin began making music as an outlet to express emotion and cope with loss.

 Music career

 In 2013, Turpin released his debut single "Cranes" which garnered enough interest for him to start performing around Johannesburg.
-In 2014, he released his debut EP "Eternal Sentiment" as a limited online release.
-Turpin released his second EP "Wasi-Wasi" accompanied by some self-produced music videos.
-In 2016, Sam was interviewed about the state of South African youth and society in director Lebogang Rasethaba's noted documentary "The People Versus The Rainbow Nation" which was released on MTV.
-In 2017, he released his first full-length mixtape "4am In Jozi", a musical ode to the night-time anxieties of central Johannesburg.
-The project garnered Turpin a brand showcase of selected artists as well as fashion-oriented placements in the South African creative industry.
+Following in 2014, he released his debut EP "Eternal Sentiment" as a limited online release.
+Turpin released his second EP "Wasi-Wasi" in 2015 accompanied by some more self-produced music videos.
+In 2016, Sam was interviewed about the state of South African youth and society in director Lebogang Rasethaba's noted documentary "The People Versus The Rainbow Nation" which was released globally on MTV.
+In 2017, he released his first full-length mixtape titled "4am In Jozi", a musical ode to the night-time anxieties of central Johannesburg.
+The project garnered Turpin a branded showcase as well as fashion-oriented placements in the South African creative industry.

-In early 2019, Turpin released the first single since his mixtape, a song titled "Summer Evening" featuring London-based India Shan, which plays like a personal letter to his mother.
+In early 2019, Turpin released a song titled "Summer Evening" featuring London-based musician India Shan, which plays like a personal letter to his mother.
 According to Turpin, this was the first time he was able to express himself "directly" to his mother since she passed.
 This was followed by "Sahara Flow", a single drawing more from his Jewish heritage, sampling an ancient Hebrew chant, sung by South African singer Jessica Sherman.
-In late 2019, Turpin joined the live ensemble of The Charles Géne Suite and began performing at festivals, club shows and events.
+In late 2019, Turpin joined the live ensemble of The Charles Géne Suite collective and began performing at festivals, club shows and events.